symfony/symfony-docs/components/dependency_injection/compilation.rst

 This could be further improved by only recompiling the container in debug mode when changes have been made to its configuration rather than on every request.
-This can be done by caching the resource files used to configure the container in the way describe in ":doc:`/components/config/caching`" in the config component documentation.
+This can be done by caching the resource files used to configure the container in the way described in ":doc:`/components/config/caching`" in the config component documentation.

 You do not need to work out which files to cache as the container builder